ente-io/ente/docs/deploy.md

 - _testing.ente.io_: `main`
 - _web.ente.io_: `photos-release`
 - _auth.ente.io_: `auth-release`
+- _accounts.ente.io_: `accounts-release`
+- _cast.ente.io_: `cast-release`

 Thus to trigger a, say, production deployment of the photos app, we can open and merge a PR into the `photos-release` branch.
 Cloudflare will then build and deploy the code to _web.ente.io_.

+Apart from this, there are also some subdomains:

+- `albums.ente.io` is a CNAME alias to the production deployment (`web.ente.io`).
+However, when the code detects that it is being served from `albums.ente.io`, it redirects to the `/shared-albums` page (Enhancement: serve it as a separate app with a smaller bundle size).

+- `payments.ente.io` and `family.ente.io` are currently in a separate
+  repositories (Enhancement: bring them in here).

+In Cloudflare Pages setting the following environment variables are defined:

+- `NODE_VERSION`: Determines which version of Node is used when we do `yarn build:foo`.
+Currently this is set to `20.10.0`.
+The major version here should match that of `@types/node` in our dev dependencies.

+- `SENTRY_AUTH_TOKEN`: An encrypted environment variable that is used by the Sentry Webpack Plugin to upload sourcemaps during the build.

 ## Adding a new app